An authentic Cape Breton Experience

-us for a unique guided-walk along the beautiful Celtic Shores Coastal Trail,
+our musician guide, Joe MacMaster for a musical guided-walk along the beautiful Celtic Shores Coastal Trail,

-easily accessible right behind the Celtic Music Interpretive Centre.
+easily accessible right behind the Celtic Music Centre.

-Learn many fun facts about Cape Breton's culture, music
+Learn interesting facts about Cape Breton's culture, music

 What differentiates Cape